 However, he’s even wandered into fashionable hipster territory with a joke question: “I always ask a man with a beard, when you eat Shredded Wheat, how do you know when you’ve finished?”

-While Sir Ken has a god-given talent to create laughter, he isn’t complacent or takes his audience for granted.
+While Sir Ken had a god-given talent to create laughter, he was never complacent or took his audience for granted.
 He said: “I feel honour-bound to give them the best I can.
 That is the holy temple out there and people have paid you the greatest compliment in the world by coming to see you.”

 He was a gent, a real ambassador to the city and the contribution he made to entertainment was hugely understated.
 He will be very sadly missed in Liverpool.